MUCK CITY HALL OF FAME

 CAST YOUR VOTE

-We would love to hear who you feel should represent Muck City football and be inducted into the Muck City Hall of Fame Class of 2022
+We would love to hear who you feel should represent Muck City football and be inducted into the Muck City Hall of Fame.

 As part of the selection process, the Executive Advisory Committee will utilize a designated point ranking system which is explained below.
-In addition to the point system, votes submitted by the local community via the Muck City Project website will be taken into consideration for the 9 football nominees.
+In addition to the point system, votes submitted by the local community via the Muck City Project website will be taken into consideration for the 9 football nominees, in addition to the advisory committee.

-* The Semi-Finalist Nominees are listed in no particular order
+* The Nominees are listed in no particular order

 Frederick Antwon Taylor (born January 27, 1976) is a former college and professional American football player who was a running back in the National Football League (NFL) for 13 seasons during the 1990s and 2000s.
 He played college football for the University of Florida, and was recognized as an All-American.
 Taylor was selected by the Jacksonville Jaguars with the ninth overall pick in the 1998 NFL Draft, and played for the Jaguars and New England Patriots of the NFL.
 Taylor is a member of the 10,000 yard rushing club.